 Self-esteem is what we believe about ourselves and how we think others see us.
 Self-esteem can be high and accompanied by a sense of pride, or low and accompanied by feelings of shame.
 For those who experience thinning hair or baldness, such unexpected changes in appearance can have a serious impact on self-esteem, especially when health, beauty, and youth encapsulate one’s perspective on strength.
+The impact of hair loss on self-esteem can be severe.

 Everyone loses hair.
 In fact, the average person sheds between 50 and 100 hairs per day.
 However, for the more than 50 million Americans suffering from hair loss, this little factoid offers little comfort.
 For some, hair loss can be temporary and caused by changes in medication, hormone imbalances, stress levels, or poor nutrition.
 But for the many who are genetically predisposed to hair loss, it’s permanent.

-According to the American Academy of Dermatology, the most common types of hair loss is androgenetic alopecia, or genetic hair loss.
+According to the American Academy of Dermatology, the most common type of hair loss is androgenetic alopecia, or genetic hair loss.
 The experience can be passed down from your parents, especially if both have lost some or all their hair.
 And while hair growth slows down as we age, some men with a history of hair loss can start balding by age 25.

 Here are just a few ways that thinning hair or baldness can negatively impact you: